 Second Edition of the African Pharmacopeia

 The first edition of the African Pharmacopeia book was published in 1985 and since then, there has been progress in the field technically and scientifically, and in other continents’ pharmacopeia.
 The STRC was able to finalize the 2nd edition of the African Pharmacopeia with updated data on the plants identified under the 1st addition.
-100 plant species have been added to the book along with a photo glary.
-The office is having a challenge of printing the hard/soft copies due to financial constraints.
+100 plant species have been added to the book along with a photo gallery.

 Pan African Intellectual Property Organization (PAIPO)

 Following the Assembly decision AU/Dec.
 138 (VII) on the need to establish the Pan African Intellectual Property Organization (PAIPO), the Statute establishing the PAIPO was developed and reviewed in wider consultation with Member States, ARIPO, OAPI , WIPO and presented for final endorsement to the last Assembly of Heads of State and Government which had considered the document and recommended further deliberation on it by the STC on Justice and Legal Affairs.
 It is anticipated that the latter will consider the legal document for final adoption.